graciellehigino/ms_stop_stacking_sdms/manuscript.md

 could eventually go and establish new interactions, while (4) is the area where the occurrence of the species is limited only by abiotic factors.](figures/bam.png){#fig:bam}

-Accounting for environmental variables and geographic limits on biodiversity distribution models is a good approach because these characteristics are not (highly) dynamic entities from the evolutionary point of view.
+The use of HSMs is very convenient because environmental variables and geographic limits are not (highly) dynamic variables from the evolutionary point of view.
 Because the climate (used to) change at a very slow pace, as well as species' niche, we could expect to find the same pool of species that are able to live in a certain region, even if populations fluctuated at a smaller temporal scale.
 This is because the cumulative effect of small scale variation on climate, population dynamics and habitat suitability itself results in macroecological outcomes such as combinations of extinction and cladogenesis, which lead to biodiversity distribution at continental scales.
 Also, abiotic variables are not under the influence of the focus species, which make them statistically safe, and their relationship with the species' niche is assumed to be static in space and time, which adds generalization to the model.
 The biotic space, on the other hand, is usually highly dynamic and variable, and it can be stochastic at very small scales to predictable structures at large scales.
 Additionally, because ecological networks are the cumulative result of local events [@Poisot2016HowEco; @Guimaraes2020StrEco], its properties can vary with environmental factors and species evolutionary history [@MartinGonzalez2015MacPhy; @Dalsgaard2013HisCli].